-Activity Administered
+Activity administered

 - 6.7 The activity administered should be the minimum consistent with obtaining a diagnostic result.
-As this is the same principle which is applied to adults, the normal activity administered to adults should be used as a baseline for the calculation of activity to be administered to children weighing less than 70 kg.
-Advice has been provided by the Paediatric Task Group of the European Association of Nuclear Medicine (EANM)31.
-This is presented in Table 6.1.
-An update to this guidance was released in the form of a new paediatric dosage card in 200732 and further amended in 201433 to provide weight-independent scaling factors dependent on the class of investigation.
-This was supported by further guidance detailing scaling information for 18F-FDG PET imaging34.
-ARSAC is of the view that this area requires further research.
-The EANM proposed method is complex and may not always result in adequate image quality. - 6.8 It is recommended that for children or young persons, body weight should always be measured.
-With the exception of PET imaging the adult administered activity should then be scaled down as shown in Table 6.1.
+As this is the same principle which is applied to adults, the normal activity administered to adults should be used as a baseline for the calculation of activity to be administered to children weighing less than 70kg.
+Advice has been provided by the Paediatric Task Group of the EANM[30].
+This is presented in table 6.1.
+An update to this guidance was released in the form of a new paediatric dosage card in 2007[31] and further amended in 2014[32] to provide weight-independent scaling factors dependent on the class of investigation.
+This was supported by further guidance detailing scaling information for 18F-FDG PET imaging[33]. - 6.8 It is recommended that for children or young persons, body weight should always be measured.
+With the exception of PET imaging, the adult administered activity should then be scaled down as shown in table 6.1.
 This will produce an image quality and an imaging time comparable with that expected for adults by maintaining the same image count density.
-The resulting effective dose by weight when compared to an adult will be higher. - 6.9 For centres using PET for paediatric patients, the most recent guidance from the EANM should be followed and the administered activity should be optimised locally based on equipment settings and clinical reporting preferences. - 6.10 As a general guide, activities less than 10% of the value of the equivalent adult activity should not be administered.
-For most purposes this simple approach will be adequate.
-For a number of procedures, however, if adequate image quality is to be achieved, the administered activity should be not less than that set out in Table 6.2.
+The resulting effective dose by weight when compared to an adult will be higher. - 6.9 Centres using PET for paediatric patients, while being cognisant of the most recent guidance from the EANM, should optimise the administered activity locally based on equipment settings and clinical reporting preferences.
+For 18F-FDG whole body tumour imaging it is recommended to scale by body weight with the same scheme as used for adults.
+ARSAC is of the view that this area requires further research as technology and techniques are rapidly evolving.